Present Perfect Tense

 Has / have + Subject + not + 3rd form of the main verb + Object

-The negative interrogative sentences can be made in two ways.
-If the word "not" is contracted with the auxiliary verb, then it comes before the subject and if it is not contracted, then the word "not" comes after the subject to make a negative interrogative sentence.
-In the first sentence, the word "not" has been contracted with the auxiliary verb while in the second sentence, it has been used in expanded form and that's why it has been put after the subject of the sentence.
+Negative interrogative sentences can be formed in two ways.
+When the word "not" is contracted with the auxiliary verb, it comes before the subject; if it is not contracted, "not" follows the subject to create a negative interrogative sentence.
+In the first example, "not" is contracted with the auxiliary verb, while in the second example, it is in expanded form, which is why it appears after the subject.

 Has or Have?